raspberrypilearning/piglow/software.md

     sudo nano /etc/modules
     ```

-1. Then either **add** or ensure the following lines are at the end of the file:
+1. Then either **add** the following line is at the end of the file, if it's not already there:

     ```bash
     i2c-dev
-    i2c-bcm2708
     ```

     Press `CTRL + X`, followed by `Y` and `Enter` to save your changes.